By James A. Martin

 Put another way: Why didn’t 50% or more of respondents say they believe identifying emerging threats, understanding their impact, and being prepared are important attributes for resilience?

-Sungard AS executives share their thoughts on potential reasons why the survey percentages are low, as well as what CISOs, CIOs and other professionals can do to bolster their organization’s disaster recovery (DR) plans and business resilience.
+Sungard AS executives share their thoughts on potential reasons why the survey percentages are low, as well as what CISOs, CIOs and other professionals can do to bolster their organisation’s disaster recovery (DR) plans and business resilience.

 1. Some assume that if you’re in the cloud, you’re resilient by default.